Prakash1154/Encrypted-storage-system-/README.md

    2)Now again run the programm mainpythonfile.py  and signin using your id and password

    3)Now you can perform all the encryption and decryption operation.

+At last there is OUTPUT  folder which contains all the outputs and GUI screenshot please open the file of OUTPUT folder then you will understand what does the programm.